-Where further information is required by the practice to enable it to identify the record required or validate the request, this must be requested within 14 days of receipt of the application and the timescale for responding begins on receipt of the full information.
+Where further information is required by the surgery to enable it to identify the record required or validate the request, this must be requested within 14 days of receipt of the application and the timescale for responding begins on receipt of the full information.

 To provide copies of electronic health records a maximum charge of £10.00 can be requested to cover photocopying.
 For manual records or a mixture of electronic and manual there can be a maximum charge of £50.00.
 No fee can be charged for allowing a patient to directly inspect their record where no copy is requested.

-The practice is not required to provide all the information requested if this would involve disproportionate effort and can refuse to provide copies if no fee is paid.
+The surgery is not required to provide all the information requested if this would involve disproportionate effort and can refuse to provide copies if no fee is paid.
 At the same time, however, the GP has discretion not to charge for copies should it choose to do so.

 Confidential medical records should not be sent by fax unless there is no alternative.
 If a fax must be sent, it should include the minimum information and names should be removed and telephoned through separately.